-Each segment of the spline, bounded by two control points, is an instance of an angle-constrained MEC as described in the previous section.
+Each segment of the spline, bounded by two control points, is an instance of an angleconstrained MEC as described in the previous section.

-In order to find an interpolating spline, it is necessary and sufficient to find a global solution assigning a tangent angle to each point so that the resulting curvatures are continuous across each point (and zero at the endpoints).
+To find an interpolating spline, it is necessary and sufficient to find a global solution assigning a tangent angle to each point so that the resulting curvatures are continuous across each point (and zero at the endpoints).